CRM 2.0:

 41% more first interested responses

-80% higher reply rates from warm talent
+80% higher reply rates from warm contacts

 Why we started